stuycs-gh-classrooms/nxtm-p03-pd10-very-nice/README.md

 ### Custom Force Breakdown
 - What information that is already present in the `Orb` or `OrbNode` classes does this force use?
-  - This force uses the x and y values stored within the PVector called center
+  - The PVector center
-  - This force uses the bsize value
+  - The bsize values

 - Does this force require any new constants, if so what are they and what values will you try initially?
-  - YOUR ANSWER HERE
+  - Possibly, a scaling constant may be needed to keep the force stable and prevent extreme values, log may prevent some extreme values so k will equal 1 initially until tuning is necessary.

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
-  - YOUR ANSWER HERE
+  - All necessary values are in Orb already or can be calculated using values in Orb

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
-  - YOUR ANSWER HERE
+  - This force interacts with other orbs.
+Orb b feels a force based on the size difference between orb a and orb b.

 - In order to calculate this force, do you need to perform extra intermediary calculations?
 If so, what?
-  - YOUR ANSWER HERE
+  - Yes, compute distance between orb centers, compute normalized direction vector, and compute s_a - s_b

 ---

 ### Simulation 1: Gravity
 Describe how you will attempt to simulate orbital motion.

+A large orb stays near the center while a smaller orb moves around it.
+Gravity pulls the smaller orb inward, creating an orbit‑like path.

 ---

 ### Simulation 2: Spring
 Describe what your spring simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-YOUR ANSWER HERE
+Two orbs are connected by a spring with a chosen rest length.
+Both orbs start slightly away from that rest length.
+The spring pulls the orbs toward the rest length.
+They overshoot, bounce back, and continue oscillating.

 ---

 ### Simulation 3: Drag
 Describe what your drag simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-YOUR ANSWER HERE
+An orb begins with some initial velocity.
+A drag force is applied that should always oppose the direction of motion.
+The orb slows down over time.
+Its movement becomes smaller and smaller until it eventually comes to a stop as drag removes its energy.

 ---

 ### Simulation 4: Custom force
 Describe what your Custom force simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-YOUR ANSWER HERE
+A large orb and a smaller orb are placed in the space.
+The custom force uses the size difference and distance between them to calculate a repelling effect.
+The smaller orb moves away from the larger one.
+A bigger size difference creates a stronger push, causing the small orb to flee more dramatically, while the large orb moves towards it.

 ---

 ### Simulation 5: Combination
 Describe what your combination simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-YOUR ANSWER HERE
+Multiple orbs are placed in the space, and all forces are active at the same time.
+Because all forces act on all orbs simultaneously, the motion is complicated.
+Orbs curve when they’re orbiting, bounce by springs, slow down from drag, and move away from the nearest larger orb due to the megalophobia force.